top of page

 I did this winter pass for total 5 winters.
 Total numbers of outings would be over 300 days.
 That is quite a number under my wader belt!!

 In 2012, I talked to several shops in the area.
 Parks' Fly Shop in Gardiner offered me lots of trips.
 Richard Parks is one of the oldest and longest outfitters in the area.
 Working for his shop and learning from him were quite opportunities.
 Besides river floats on "Upper River" (YNP boundary to above Yankee Jim Canyon), I started to take trips in Yellowstone National Park too.
 Here again, "reading waters & colors of Yellowstone River" was very important.
-On top of Tom's initial mantra, thanks to Richard and his employees, I was able to gain experience and knowledge so quickly.
+Thanks to Richard and his employees, I was able to gain experience and knowledge so quickly.

 For the next few years, I took guide trips from a few other shops and outfitters.
 I did make living as a guide and a fly-tyer.